-Navy Nuclear Regulatory Responsibility
+Navy Nuclear Weapons Regulatory Responsibility

-As a result of the Nuclear Enterprise Review the Navy implemented a centralized regulatory authority for nuclear force readiness.
-As the Director, Strategic Systems Programs (DIRSSP), I now have accountability, responsibility and authority to serve as the single Flag Officer to monitor performance and conduct end-to-end assessment of the Navy Nuclear Deterrence Mission (NNDM) elements.
-These responsibilities are defined in SECNAVINST 8120.1B and OPNAVINST 8120.1.
+As a result of the Nuclear Enterprise Review, the Navy implemented a centralized regulatory authority for nuclear force readiness.
+As the Director of Strategic Systems Programs (DIRSSP), I have accountability, responsibility and authority to serve as the single Flag Officer to monitor performance and conduct end-to-end assessment of the Navy Nuclear Deterrence Mission (NNDM) elements.
+These responsibilities are defined in SECNAVINST 8120.1B and OPNAVINSTS 8120.1 and 8120.2.
 Nine Echelon 2 level commands directly contribute to the NNDM: US Fleet Forces Command (USFLTFORCOM), US Pacific Fleet (PACFLT), Fleet Cyber Command (USFLTCYBERCOM), Navy Supply Systems Command (NAVSUPSYSCOM), Naval Sea Systems Command (NAVSEASYSCOM), Chief of Naval Personnel (CNP), Bureau of Medicine and Surgery (BUMED), Commander, Navy Installations Command (CNIC), and SSP.

-DIRSSP will be the NNDM regulatory authority responsible for assessing and reporting issues to the Navy Nuclear Weapons Council and the CNO.
-SSP is tasked with developing, coordinating, and implementing policies approved by the CNO, and conducting end-to-end assessments of the Department of the Navy nuclear weapons and nuclear weapons systems and personnel for safe, reliable, and effective execution of the NNDM.
+In my role as DIRSSP, I am the the Navy Nuclear Deterrence Mission (NNDM) regulatory authority responsible for assessing and reporting issues to the Navy Nuclear Deterrence Mission Council and the CNO.
+SSP is tasked with developing, coordinating, and implementing policies approved by the CNO; conducting end-to-end assessments of the Navy's nuclear weapons and nuclear weapons systems and personnel, including Nuclear Command, Control, and Communications (NC3), for safe, reliable, and effective execution of the NNDM.